liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/02-publishing-files/12-linking-to-google-drive.markdown

     Google API Console documentation on
     [creating API keys](https://support.google.com/googleapi/answer/6158862?hl=en).
-    Be sure to restrict the key to HTTP referrers (web sites), and set it to accept requests from your @product@ instance's URL.
+    Be sure to restrict the key to HTTP referrers (web sites), and set it to accept requests from your @sharepoint@ instance's URL.

 Your new OAuth client ID and public API access key now appear on your Google project's Credentials screen.
-Keep this screen open to reference these values as you specify them in @product@.
+Keep this screen open to reference these values as you specify them in @sharepoint@.

 ## Configure Your Portal

-Now that you have a Google project set up for use with @product@, you must connect your installation to that project.
+Now that you have a Google project set up for use with @sharepoint@, you must connect your installation to that project.
 You can do this at two scopes:

-1. Globally, for all instances in your @product@ installation.
+1. Globally, for all instances in your @sharepoint@ installation.
-2. At the instance scope, for one or more instances in your @product@ installation.
+2. At the instance scope, for one or more instances in your @sharepoint@ installation.

 You can override the global configuration for one or more instances by